cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/slurm-scheduler-overview.md

 This leads to a small number of important principles:

 - Do not try to second guess the scheduler!
 Submit all of your jobs when you want to run them and let the scheduler figure it out for you.
 You will get a fair share, and if you don't then we need to adjust the scheduler (so get in touch and let us know).
 - Give the scheduler as much information as possible.
-There are a number of optional parameters (see [How to submit jobs]({{% ref "how-to-submit-a-job-to-slurm" %}})) such as job duration, and if you put these in then you have an even better chance of getting your jobs to run.
+There are a number of optional parameters (see [how to submit jobs]({{% ref "how-to-submit-a-job-to-slurm" %}})) such as job duration, and if you put these in then you have an even better chance of getting your jobs to run.
 - It is very difficult for one user to monopolise the cluster, even if they submit thousands of jobs.
 The scheduler will still aim to give everyone else a fair share, so long as there are other jobs waiting to be run.

 ## Fair share for all users